LorenzoValentine/Procedural-Terrain-Generation/readme.md

 This is the extended version of the paper "Designer Worlds: Procedural Generation of Infinite Terrain from Real-World Elevation Data" by Ian Parberry.
 The original paper can be found [here](http://larc.unt.edu/ian/research/valuenoise/).

+The purpose of this extended version is to enhance the efficiency of the original paper's method of generating terrain from real-world elevation data.
+The original paper describes a method to generate terrain from real-world elevation data using value noise.
+The method involves downloading elevation data from the United States Geographical Service, analyzing the data, and generating terrain based on the data.

+We doing this enhancement by according to the knowledge we have gained from the Course COMP4610 from ANU (Australian National University) in 2024 Semester 1.

 We, the authors of this extended version, have made the following changes to the original paper:

 We acknowledge that the original paper was published under the GNU All-Permissive License, and we have made sure to follow the same license for this extended version.